All Things Academic

 Grants and Fellowships

 - Study abroad funding: Students seeking funding for study abroad in the Spring 2020 term, should begin researching scholarship options right away.
-Gilman Scholarship applications are due in early October, Public Action Grant for Study Abroad applications are due October 14, 9:00 am.
+Gilman Scholarship applications are due by Tuesday, October 6.

 - Students interested in any of these awards should see Noelle Murphy, Assistant Dean for Academic Services, for support in developing their applications.

 The Peer Writing Tutors will begin holding writing consultations on Sunday, September 6.
 The Tutors are available at various times Sundays-Fridays for 30-minute sessions.
 Book a consultation to work on writing or on a project at any stage.
 We can help in many ways: to get started; to do strong research and cite your sources properly; to work on grammar and style; to create a thesis statement; to improve the essay’s structure; or to learn to edit your own writing.
 If you have any questions, please write to Camille Guthrie, Director of the Undergraduate Writing Initiatives or Jared Della Rocca, Director of Library Services.

 If you are thinking about studying away for the Spring 2020 term, please email Xiomara Giordano to schedule a time to discuss the application process and funding options.

 We want to hear about your study away experience!
 Please email Xiomara Giordano for an individual appointment.
 Also, please share photos so we can post them on our Flickr page or contribute your musical inspiration to the Bennington College Study Away Spotify.